kryzical/robodog/docs/PROJECT_STRUCTURE.md

 - To add sensors: Modify the URDF files in `puppy_description/urdf/`
 - To adjust controllers: Edit `puppy_description/config/gazebo_control.yaml`
-- To create new launch configurations: Add to `docker-compose.yml` and update `run_robot.sh`
+- To create new launch configurations: Add to `docker/docker-compose.yml` and update `scripts/run_robot.sh`

 ## Maintenance Notes